NataliSupportMan/Final_Assignment_EGM722/README.md

 ![cmd contextily](screenshots/image4.png)

 1.6 If you are unfamiliar with PyCharm and you want to observe each DataFrame as a full table you need to run the debug option.
-First, left-click between 248 row and the provinces_percentage as the image below and you will notice a red line across the row and a red dot.
+First, left-click between number (248) row and the provinces_percentage as the image below and you will notice a red line across the row and a red dot.
 Then go upper right and next to run is the debug image, click on that and a new debugger console will open.
-You will notice some DataFrame, pick your data and right-click on it and select 'View as DataFrame ' and a new window will open to observe all the table
+You will notice various DataFrame, pick your data and right-click on it and select 'View as DataFrame ' and a new window will open to observe the table

 ![Pycharm DataFrame](screenshots/image1.png)